149th New York State Legislature: Background

 Under the provisions of the New York Constitution of 1894, re-apportioned in 1917, 51 Senators and 150 assemblymen were elected in single-seat districts; senators for a two-year term, assemblymen for a one-year term.
 The senatorial districts consisted either of one or more entire counties; or a contiguous area within a single county.
 The counties which were divided into more than one senatorial district were New York (nine districts), Kings (eight), Bronx (three), Erie (three), Monroe (two), Queens (two) and Westchester (two).
 The Assembly districts were made up of contiguous area, all within the same county.

 At this time there were two major political parties: the Republican Party and the Democratic Party.

 Elections

-The New York state election, 1925, was held on November 3.
+The 1925 New York state election was held on November 3.
 No statewide elective offices were up for election.

-Assemblywoman Rhoda Fox Graves (Rep.), of Gouverneur, a former school teacher who after her marriage became active in women's organisations and politics, was re-elected, and remained the only woman legislator.
+Assemblywoman Rhoda Fox Graves (Rep.), of Gouverneur, a former school teacher who after her marriage became active in women's organizations and politics, was re-elected, and remained the only woman legislator.